VenomDev07/Assignment/README.md

 4. Login.html:
    login link is clicked it is redirected to Login and Signin Form. if the user is new they must sign in and the userdata will store in userdata Table.
    Once Signin user can Login.
-Onece Loggedin they is redirected to home.php
+Onece Loggedin they are redirected to home.php

 5. home.php:
    Home has 2 link Home and My Account.